cloudmesh-community/book/chapters/preface/contributing-latex.md

     Makefile

-This makefiles has som convenient targets include that allow you to create the handbook.
+This makefile has som convenient targets include that allows you to create the handbook.
 This is achieved most easily with

     make g